-Map Theme: Sets the map to display data optimized for your activity type.
-The System option uses the preferences from the system map settings (Map Themes, page 94).

-Use Sys.
-Settings: Enables the watch to use the preferences from the map system settings (Map Settings, page 92).
-When this setting is disabled, you can customize the map settings for the activity.
+- Map Theme: Sets the map to display data optimized for your activity type.
+The System option uses the preferences from the system map settings (Map Themes, page 113). - Use Sys.
+Settings: Enables the watch to use the preferences from the map system settings (Map Settings, page 111).
+When this setting is disabled, you can customize the map settings for the activity. - Restore Theme: Allows you to restore default map theme settings or themes that have been deleted from the watch.